clebert/cybernaut/README.md

 * `capabilities`: Specifies the desired [WebDriver capabilities][selenium-desired-capabilities].
 * `capabilities.browserName`: Specifies the browser to use.
 For example: `"chrome"` or `"firefox"`

-*Note: Cybernaut is tested with Chrome and Firefox and provides the latest drivers for these two.*

 * `concurrency`: Specifies the maximum number of end-to-end tests running at the same time.
 * `exclude`: Specifies the [glob patterns][node-glob], for which matching files will be removed from the set of test files.
 * `include`: Specifies the [glob pattern][node-glob], for which matching files will be added to the set of test files.